LinaGomez-lab/Prediction_Model_Cancer_Met/README.md

   - **Models:** Models trained include 'CatBoost', 'XGBoost', 'LightGBM', 'Gradient Boosting', 'Random Forest', 'XGBRFRegressor', 'Extra Trees Regressor', 'AdaBoost Regression', 'KNeighbors Regressor', 'Ridge', and 'SVR'.
 To reduce overfitting, 'Stacking' and 'Voting' ensemble techniques were applied.
 Feature importance analysis was conducted for the top three models.

-  - **Imbalanced data:** A crucial challenge for model performance in this project is managing imbalanced data.
+  - **Imbalanced data:** A crucial challenge for model performance in this project was managing imbalanced data.
 The target variable, 'metastatic_diagnosis_period' (in days), is highly concentrated with zero values and exhibits right skewness.
 Additionally, the distribution of 'breast_cancer_diagnosis_code' influences the distribution of other key feature variables in the dataset, particularly for ICD-9 versus ICD-10 versions.
 This challenge was addressed in the cross-validation process with a customized StratifiedKFold per group, where the group was created using the 'breast_cancer_diagnosis_code' information.

   - **Hyperparameters and optimization:** In different stages, GridSearchCV or Optuna were used for fine-tuning and optimization processes.